 At regularly scheduled meetings of the Board of Directors, the independent directors hold in camera sessions while members of management are not in attendance.
-The Board held four in camera sessions during fiscal 2021.
+The Board held four in camera sessions during fiscal 2022.
 The Audit Committee holds in camera sessions with only the external auditors present.
 The Compensation, Nominating and Human Resources ("CNHR") Committee consists only of independent directors with management attending only by invitation.

 Meetings of the Board of Directors are currently chaired by John Billowits, Chairman of the Board of Directors, who is not an independent director because he was an executive officer of the Corporation within the last three years.
 The Board of Directors believes that Mr. Billowits is best suited to establish the agenda and ensure that relevant information is made available to the Board of Directors due to his intimate knowledge of the Corporation and its operating businesses.
 The Board's non-management or outside directors have unrestricted and direct access to management and the external auditors of the Corporation and meet independently with the auditors at least four times a year through the in-camera sessions as noted above.
-The Board of Director, his role is to chair the in camera sessions held without management in attendance, and communicate the results of those sessions to management.
+The Board of Directors has appointed Robert Kittel, an independent director, as a lead director.
+As lead director, his role is to chair the in camera sessions held without management in attendance, and communicate the results of those sessions to management.

-Since the beginning of the fiscal year ended December 31, 2021, the Board of Directors held twelve meetings.
+Since the beginning of the fiscal year ended December 31, 2022, the Board of Directors held nine meetings.
 The attendance of the individual directors was as follows: